-The difference is not caused by the design skill, but usually with how much they understand the local market and the target audience.
+The difference is not caused by the design skill but by how much they understand the local market and the target audience.

-Perhaps the easiest way to show this difference is to compare the website’s design.
-The layout, color scheme, and images are also other telltale signs of where the site was originally created.
+The easiest way to show this difference is to compare the website’s design.
+The layout, color scheme, and images are also other telltale signs of where the site was created.

-For ecommerce sites, how people expect to pay for the orders is also different from country to country.
+For eCommerce sites, how people expect to pay for the orders differs from country to country.
 The exchange and return policy are another difference among countries.

-While these differences don’t impact the entire site, it can cause customers to abandon the shopping cart.
+While these differences don’t impact the entire site, they can cause customers to abandon the shopping cart.

 The differences in the local interests are reflected in website content, too.
-Often times, global sites’ content is determined by the HQ country, while local competitor websites have content that is designed to satisfy the specific interests of the local audiences.
+Often, global sites’ content is determined by the HQ country, while local competitor websites have content designed to satisfy the specific interests of the local audiences.

-The inability to satisfy the local searcher’s intent can cause a huge business opportunity loss to the global website.
+The inability to satisfy the local searcher’s intent can cause a considerable business opportunity loss to the global website.

-Now that Google kicked off BERT, poorly localized content that is not particularly written for local audiences won’t be competitive in the search results, either.
+As Google improves the algorithms to present the best content for each searcher, poorly localized content that is not particularly written for local audiences won’t be competitive in the search results.